mercure-imaging/mercure/docs/usage/rules.rst

 **Routing tab**

-For rules involving dispatching, the "Routing" tab can be used to select the target to which the DICOMs should be dispatched (after finishing processing modules, if selected).
-At this time, images can only be dispatched to a single target per rule.
-If images should be sent to multiple destinations, it is currently necessary to define multiple rules with different target.
-This limitation will be removed in future versions of mercure.
+For rules involving dispatching, the "Routing" tab can be used to select the target(s) to which the DICOMs should be dispatched after finishing any processing modules.

 .. image:: /images/ui/rules/edit_routing.png
    :width: 550px